Why Am I Blood While Coughing? Haemoptysis Causes & Medical Advice

 - Pulmonary Hypertension: High blood pressure in the arteries of the lungs can strain blood vessels, leading to bleeding.

-Other less common causes include bronchiectasis (a chronic lung condition), cystic fibrosis, and autoimmune diseases like lupus.
+Other less common causes of spitting up blood include bronchiectasis (a chronic lung condition), cystic fibrosis, and autoimmune diseases like lupus.

-Coughing up blood is often accompanied by other symptoms, which can help identify the underlying cause.
+What causes blood in cough is often accompanied by other symptoms, which can help identify the underlying cause.
 These symptoms may include:

 - Chest pain or discomfort, especially when coughing or breathing deeply.